b-wu26/myWebsite/README.md

 or http://brendenwuweb.s3-website-us-west-2.amazonaws.com/about

-note: Currently issues with email js account so no contact functionality available atm also the cloudfront is currently updating so some typos may exist on the cleaner domain name
+note: Currently issues with email js account so no contact functionality available atm also the cloudfront is currently updating so some typos may exist on the cleaner domain name/the desired endpoint name may not be in service depending when you view it.
+If that is the case please use the 2nd endpoint